Yannick Nyanga’s Tears

 France’s football team has been shamed as arrogant, overpaid athletes, most especially for their showing, or lack thereof, in the 2010 South Africa World Cup.
 Most of the football team was black and as some, like Laurent Dubois, have shown—summarizing debates in France for an English audience—that’s not irrelevant in French sports and media politics (see also the “too many blacks and Arabs” scandal).

 Nyanga was not oblivious to what he had wrought.
 He told AFP: “My tears really created a buzz (on social media as well as the regular media) despite myself.”

-An example of how Nyanga’s actions were jettisoned for French nationalist politics, check Philippe David’s post on the French blog Atlantico: “He’ll be 29 next month, and his skin may be black but for him, hearing “Let us come, patriotic children” [words from the anthem] and wearing a jersey with the symbol of the cock on the sleeve, brought him to tears … we are reminded that being French is not about a skin color nor a religion.”
+An example of how Nyanga’s actions were jettisoned for French nationalist politics (which pretends race and class inequalities don’t exist), check Philippe David’s post on the French blog Atlantico: “He’ll be 29 next month, and his skin may be black but for him, hearing “Let us come, patriotic children” [words from the anthem] and wearing a jersey with the symbol of the cock on the sleeve, brought him to tears … we are reminded that being French is not about a skin color nor a religion.”

 Underneath the YoutTube video of Nyanga’s now famous tears, the most popular comments underscored French pride even further: “Now THAT’S France!
 Not like those lousy footballers.”
 Or, “Maybe the TEAM OF FRANCE should take notes from our magnificient XV!”

 Twitter had its turn too.
 A few users compared Nyanga to Obama: “Yannick Nyanga > Barack Obama.”
 Basically, Nyanga is bigger than Obama.
 It is unclear what Obama did to deserve this comparison.
 Another tweeted, “Yannick Nyanga’s tears are unforgettable.”